Humulus japonicus: Economic uses

 The plant was introduced into America in the 19th century both as an ornamental and raw ingredient for the Asian tonic.
 In traditional Chinese medicine this herb known as lü cao is used rather uncommonly, with supposed diuretic and heat-cooling effects.

 Although related to the common hop Humulus lupulus, whose cultivars are the brewer's hop used in beer production, the Japanese hop is found to be deficient in the bitter acids and essential oils used for flavoring beer, being devoid of lupulin glands (or producing very few resin glands); hence the Japanese hop is not considered viable for use in brewing.

 Natural enemies

 This species is a host plant for the butterfly Polygonia c-aureum, the Asian comma, hence in China the butterfly is considered a major pest affecting the cash crop used in medicine.

 Ecological threat

 The Japanese hop can adapt well to new environments.
-Its range and distribution in North America prove that it can thrive in a wide range of environments, from the southern regions of the U.S. to the far reaches of northern Canada.
+Its range and distribution in North America prove that it can thrive in a wide range of environments, from the southern regions of the U.S. to the far reaches of Northern Canada.
 It can grow and cover any area quickly.
 Thousands of hop plants can grow in one acre, and they can blanket a majority of the local vegetation.
-The vines grow rapidly during the summer, climbing up and over everything in their path, and can form dense mats several feet deep, blocking light to whatever plants are underneath.
+The bines grow rapidly during the summer, climbing up and over everything in their path, and can form dense mats several feet deep, blocking light to whatever plants are underneath.